To view photos of progress in Newark, explore the interactive map above.

 Scenes of contrast much like this one play out across Newark to varying degrees.
 The manifestations of changes to the built environment may vary from street to street and from building to building but the social and economic factors motivating these changes remain consistent: white flight, the automobile, loss of industry, suburbanization, racial tension, urban renewal, among other factors too numerous to discuss in detail.

 A city is more than its monuments.
 A city is more than its grand civic structures and skyscrapers.
 A city is a collection of structures, small and large, wood and stone, humble and grand.
 Newark has dutifully maintained its large monuments: cathedrals, skyscrapers, and civic structures.
-But, Newark has not successfully maintained the cultural and urban fabric of its tenements, town-homes, warehouses, and single-family homes.
+Newark has not successfully maintained the cultural and urban fabric of its tenements, town-homes, warehouses, and single-family homes.
 Individually, these small-scale structures are seemingly unimportant.
-But, collectively, they constitute the living and breathing heart of Newark.
+However, collectively, they constitute the living and breathing heart of Newark.

 My belief is that by examining individual instances of changes to the urban fabric, one can gain a more accurate understanding of the nature of progress in the American city.
 Though individual instances of say a church’s or factory’s demolition and the disappearance of a neighborhood might seem to be events independent of larger social and historical trends, these individual historic events can and do provide hints and are visual evidence of larger historic movements.
 By comparing scenes of Newark then and now, one can start to understand the bigger picture how cities developed historically, how suburbanization and de-industrialization affected the city, and most importantly one can start to question the nature of progress.

 In many regards, one can examine these images and wish that society still built structures as tall, as proud, and as ornamented as those of a century ago.
-But, one must also recognize that the built environment of a century ago was the unique product of its time and is in fact inseparable from its era.
+Nonetheless, one must also recognize that the built environment of a century ago was the unique product of its time and is in fact inseparable from its era.
 The same culture and society that laid forth the grand boulevards of Paris, the skyscrapers of Newark and New York, and the vast parklands that surround many American cities, was also a society that denied women the right to vote, blacks the right to participate in society, and colonial peoples the right to govern themselves.

 In fact, one could posit that the beautiful architecture of early America and its vast public works at the turn of the century would not have been possible without the wealth derived from imperialism, the availability of cheap labor, and the masses of immigrants willing to work twelve hours a day in trying working conditions.
 To embrace the beauty of the past, one must also recognize the concomitant negatives that made this beauty possible to begin with.

 We can examine these images of vanished urban fabric of tenements, churches, factories, and densely packed neighborhoods.
-But, we must recognize that neither past nor present is superior to the other.
+Yet, we must recognize that neither past nor present is superior to the other.
 The built environment of each era is merely the product of its society, culture, and economy.
 The objective of examining this visual history is not to pass judgment on past or present but to objectively understand where Newark was, where Newark is, and where Newark will be in the near and distant future.
 A century after 1916, we look forward to the future.

 A century after 1916